 I have to admit I wasn’t particularly impressed when I first heard the new ocean and surf sounds.
 They remind me of the LectroFan Micro’s ocean sound, which is obviously white noise and just doesn’t have a natural feel.

 I can see where the manufacturer is coming from though.
 In theory, you should be able to digitally recreate the chaotic sound of the ocean.
-Maybe I just have high expectations, but I still prefer a natural recording like you get in the Avantek or Sound+Sleep machines though.
+Maybe I just have high expectations, but I still prefer a natural recording like you get in the Dreamegg or Sound+Sleep machines though.

 Design